TheAnswer96/T-ITS23_bluesky-plugin/README.md

 ***FOR ANY TYPE OF ISSUE OR QUESTIONS DO NOT HESITATE TO CONTACT THE AUTHORS OF THE PAPER!!***

 >**Francesco Betti Sorbelli**
->Post-doc, Dept. of Comp.
+>Assistant Professor, Dept. of Comp.
 Sci. and Math.,
 >University of Perugia, Italy
 >francesco.bettisorbelli@unipg.it

 >**Federico Corò**
->Post-doc, Department of Computer Science
+>Post-doc, Dept. of Comp.
+Sci. and Math.,
->Missouri University of Science and Technology, USA
+>University of Perugia, Italy
 >federico.coro@mst.edu

 >**Lorenzo Palazzetti**